MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 *   How to use Microsoft Edge DevTools to experiment with CSS.
 *   The difference between CSS and CSS frameworks.

-You are building a real website.
+You're building a real website.

 ## Prerequisites

 Before attempting this tutorial, complete the following prerequisites.

-*   Complete [Get Started with HTML and the DOM][DevtoolsBeginnersHtml] or make sure that you have an understanding of HTML and the DOM similar to what is taught in that tutorial.
+*   Complete [Get Started with HTML and the DOM][DevtoolsBeginnersHtml] or make sure that you have understanding of HTML and the DOM already.
 *   Download the [Microsoft Edge][MicrosoftEdgeInsider] web browser.
 The following tutorial uses a set of web development tools, called the Microsoft Edge DevTools, that are built into Microsoft Edge.

 ## Set up your code